pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Graceful start

-You can from now (pm2 version `2.1.x`) make a graceful start.
-Sometimes you want to wait for your application to have etablished connections with your DBs/caches/workers/whatever, so PM2 need to wait before considering your application as `online`.
+From now on (pm2 version `2.1.x`), you can make a graceful start.
+Sometimes you might need to wait for your application to have etablished connections with your DBs/caches/workers/whatever.
+PM2 needs to wait before considering your application as `online`.
-To do this, you need to provide `--wait-ready` to the CLI or provide `wait_ready: true` in a process file so PM2 listen for that event, and in your application you will need to add `process.send('ready');` when you want your application to be considered as ready.
+To do this, you need to provide `--wait-ready` to the CLI or provide `wait_ready: true` in a process file.
+This will make PM2 listen for that event.
+In your application you will need to add `process.send('ready');` when you want your application to be considered as ready.

-Note that PM2 have a timeout in case the event is never call, so in case your startup is longer than the default timeout (`3000` ms), you will want to increase it using `PM2_GRACEFUL_LISTEN_TIMEOUT` env variable or `listen_timeout` entry in process file.
+Note that PM2 has a timeout in case the event is never called.
+If your startup takes more time than the default timeout (`3000` ms), you can increase it using `PM2_GRACEFUL_LISTEN_TIMEOUT` env variable or `listen_timeout` entry in process file.

 ```javascript
 var http = require('http');